hkzhang-git/ParC-Net/Readme.md

 ## Introduction
-EdgeFormer, a pure ConvNet based light weight backbone model that inherits advantages of ConvNets and integrates strengths of vision transformers.
-Specifically, we propose global circular convolution (GCC) with position embeddings, a light-weight convolution op which boasts a global receptive field while producing location sensitive features as in local convolutions.
-We combine the GCCs and squeeze-exictation ops to form a meta-former like model block, which further has the attention mechanism like transformers.
+Recently, vision transformers started to show impressive results which outperform large convolution based models significantly.
+However, in the area of small models for mobile or resource constrained devices, ConvNet still has its own advantages in both performance and model complexity.
+We propose PaCC-Net, a pure ConvNet based backbone model that further strengthens these advantages by fusing the merits of vision transformers into ConvNets.
+Specifically, we propose position aware circular convolution (PaCC), a light-weight convolution op which boasts a global receptive field while producing location sensitive features as in local convolutions.
+We combine the PaCCs and squeeze-exictation ops to form a meta-former like model block, which further has the attention mechanism like transformers.
 The aforementioned block can be used in plug-and-play manner to replace relevant blocks in ConvNets or transformers.
-Experiment results show that the proposed EdgeFormer achieves better performance than popular light-weight ConvNets and vision transformer based models in common vision tasks and datasets, while having fewer parameters and faster inference speed.
-For classification on ImageNet-1k, EdgeFormer achieves 78.6% top-1 accuracy with about 5.0 million parameters, saving 11% parameters and 13% computational cost but gaining 0.2% higher accuracy and 23% faster inference speed (on ARM based Rockchip RK3288) compared with MobileViT.
+Experiment results show that the proposed PaCC-Net achieves better performance than popular light-weight ConvNets and vision transformer based models in common vision tasks and datasets, while having fewer parameters and faster inference speed.
+For classification on ImageNet-1k, PaCC-Net achieves 78.6% top-1 accuracy with about 5.0 million parameters, saving 11% parameters and 13% computational cost but gaining 0.2% higher accuracy and 23% faster inference speed (on ARM based Rockchip RK3288) compared with MobileViT, and uses only 0.5× parameters but gaining 2.7% accuracy compared with DeIT.
+On MS-COCO object detection and PASCAL VOC segmentation tasks, PaCC-Net also shows better performance.

-## EdgeFormer block
+## PaCC block
 <p align="center">
 <img src="https://s1.ax1x.com/2022/03/16/qpaZwQ.png" width=60% height=60%
 class="center">
 </p>

-## Global circular convolution
+## Position aware circular convolution

 <p align="center">
 <img src="https://s1.ax1x.com/2022/03/16/qpaeoj.png" width=60% height=60%